eduvpn/testing/README.md

 We use the Debian 8.6.0 LXC container template and configure it with a script.
 This is all very hacky and is certainly not the way it should be done.
 The script installs [OpenVPN](https://packages.debian.org/jessie/openvpn) and downloads the eduVPN testenvironment configuration file from a local webserver.
 It then creates a VPN connection to our server, and executes the web traffic script ([cURL](https://curl.haxx.se/) based).

 ## Generating web traffic
 The current web traffic script is really crappy.
 It is based on an average user that has been recorded with the Chrome Developer Tools (Network -> Record).
-This recording has been converted to cURL with sleep commands in between to repeat our guinea pig.
-We want to create a couple of profiles with different behaviours, something like:
+This recording has been converted to cURL with sleep commands in between to repeat our guinea pig's every move.
+In the future we would like a couple of profiles with different behaviours, something like:

 | User | Description |
 | --- | --- |